 Let us just note that, just like $M$, the group $K = M \bigcap N$ is a normal subgroup commuting with $N$.
 So, either $K = \trivgp$ or $K$ too acts regularly, by the same argument in which case $M = N$.
 These two cases of course correspond to the diagonal and the affine cases respectively. \end{proof}

 This theorem highlights the family of {\it{almost simple groups}} as the family for which Question \ref{q:main} is interesting.
 In all other cases the existence question of a faithful primitive action is easily resolved.
 Proposition \ref{prop:nec} is very similar in its structure to our main Theorem \ref{thm:Linear}.
 It basically summarizes all the ``easy'' implications of that theorem that do not require the linearity assumption.
-The remaining implication does not work without the linearity as the following examples show.
-Section \ref{sec:nonlin} will be dedicated to a more comprehensive treatment of such examples. \begin{example} The following groups are of almost simple type and do not admit any non-trivial primitive action: (i) Tarski Monsters (torsion and torsion free), (ii) The first Grigorchuk group. \end{example}
+The remaining implication does not work without the linearity as the following example shows.
+Section \ref{sec:nonlin} will be dedicated to a more comprehensive treatment of such examples. \begin{theorem}[\cite{per:max}] The first Grigorchuk group is an example of a group that is of almost simple type but does not admit any infinite primitive action. \end{theorem}